NobuokaYu/js-gallery/README.md

 ![five](./sample-image/5.png)

-## SIX OR MORE
+## SIX or MORE
-If you have 6 or more photos, the number of photos remaining will be expressed as a number.The example below shows how to upload 7 photos.
+If you have 6 or more photos, the number of photos remaining will be expressed as a number.
+The example below shows how to upload 7 photos.

 ![six or more](./sample-image/6.png)

 ## OPTION
 Click on any of the photos to see a list of photos.
-The list will also show the excess photos that are not shown.This function is based on [appple/SmartPhoto](https://github.com/appleple/SmartPhoto).
+The list will also show the excess photos that are not shown.
+This function is based on [appple/SmartPhoto](https://github.com/appleple/SmartPhoto).
 ![index](./sample-image/index.png)

 You can change the width and color of the border as you wish.
 By default, the numbers are set to the same color as the border.